SecDSM/blog.secdsm.org/_posts/2021-09-18-corncon-ctf-writeup.md

 In lining up the punctuation, everything seemed correct, but attempted submissions of this quote did not work....hmmm

-The quote and the entire original screen were lined up, matching on all the punctuation to see if there were any parts that did not make sense.
+The quote and the entire original clue were lined up, matching on all the punctuation to see if there were any parts that did not make sense.

 ```